-- FF pensions longevity of 2015 unfunded scheme and outcome of pensionable pay review - Impact from Business Rates Retention (no Revenue Support Grant) potentially from 2021/22 - Impact from Spending Review for 2021/22 onwards - Impact from formula funding review 2021/22 onwards - Recruitment profile/establishment/retirements associated recruitment/training costs (15 FF in 2020/21, 15 per annum thereafter) - New savings/efficiencies in the medium term to address the budget shortfall, subject to work and approval by FRA - Collaboration (PCC, Ambulance (servicing, co-responding, falls, bariatric), Police etc) and associated costs/savings/investments - Medium term property strategy (One Public Estate bid, sharing etc) - Contingent Liabilities/Assets included in the Statement of Accounts - EU directives/legislative changes/Brexit impacts - Implications arising from Fire Brigades Union (FBU) discriminatory claims relating to transitional pension protection (McCloud/Sergeant cases) - Strike expenditure potential - Interest and inflation rate fluctuations (post Brexit too) - Outcomes of Retained Duty System project (budget increase/decrease)
+- If the new grant of £409k will continue at this level and therefore be more than just NI grant in future years (as above, prudent approach taken here) - FF pensions impact from the Remedy and associated costs (internal resourcing, payment to Administrators), immediate detriment costs and other pension related matters. - Impact from Business Rates Retention (no Revenue Support Grant) potentially a future year in the MTRP - Impact from recent CSR and funding for 2023/24 to 2024/25 and Spending Review for 2025/26 (year 4) - Impact from delayed formula funding review (year unknown) - Recruitment profile/establishment/retirements associated recruitment/training costs - New savings/efficiencies in the medium term - Collaboration (PCC including awaited White Paper and potential impacts on governance, Ambulance (servicing, co-responding, falls, bariatric funding?), Police etc) - and associated costs/savings/investments - Medium term property strategy (Emergency Cover Review, One Public Estate, HQ, workshops, sharing etc) - Contingent Liabilities/Assets included in the Statement of Accounts - EU directives/legislative changes/post Brexit impacts such as supply chain and cost increases - Implications arising from the Day Crewing and Retained pensions - Strike expenditure potential over the course of the four year MTRP - Interest and inflation rate fluctuations - Outcomes of Retained Duty System project (budget increase/decrease) - Outcome of Grey book pay review broadening the role, pay award - Outcome of Emergency Cover Review Project (now at stage two, looking forward) - Outcome of contaminants work both locally and nationally and potential additional expenditure here.